 The Company believes that a robust and effective risk management framework is crucial to maintaining successful business operations and delivering sustainable, long-term profitability.
 Quantifiable risks are assessed through the 99.5% Value at risk, as measured with the Solvency II standard formula (SCR).
-The company aims to hold sufficient capital at all times to protect itself from losses occurring due to such risks.
+The Company aims to hold sufficient capital at all times to protect itself from losses occurring due to such risks.
 Non-quantifiable risks are measured through qualitative analyses and a frequency/severity approach.

-In addition to capital, the company manages all risks through its processes and procedures and its internal control framework and by monitoring exposures and benchmarking those against its risk appetite.
+In addition to capital, the Company manages all risks through its processes and procedures and its internal control framework and by monitoring exposures and benchmarking those against its risk appetite.

 The Company's risk profile is mainly driven by its underwriting activities.
-Non-life Underwriting risk forms around 66% of the total risk portfolio of the company.
-The second largest exposure (14% of undiversified SCR) arises from Market risk.
+Non-life Underwriting risk forms around 64% of the total risk portfolio of the Company.
+The second largest exposure (14% of undiversified SCR) arises from Market risk and the third (13% of undiversified SCR) from Counterparty risk.

-The risk profile of the company as at 29 February 2020 was in line with its risk strategy.
+The risk profile of the Company as at 28 February 2021 was in line with its risk strategy.